ryash072007/CS50P-Final-Project/README.md

 ## How to use:

- 1. Prompts user if they want to sign in or
+ 1. #### Prompts user if they want to Sign In or Register themself.
+	 0 -> Sign In
+	 1 -> Register
+2. a.
+IF

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTUzODM1ODg1LC0xMzYzMDg5NjA1LC0xMz
-A0NzcxMzc4XX0=
+eyJoaXN0b3J5IjpbMTA3NTYwMTE0MiwtMTM2MzA4OTYwNSwtMT
+MwNDc3MTM3OF19
 -->